IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“I have not been able to discover the cause of those properties of gravity from phenomena, and I frame no hypotheses; for whatever is not deduced from the phenomena is to be called a hypothesis, and hypotheses, whether metaphysical or physical, whether of occult qualities or mechanical, have no place in experimental philosophy.”

+>“Plato is my friend — Aristotle is my friend — but my greatest friend is truth.”

 >“I have studied these things — you have not.”<sup id="a2"><a href="#f2">2</a></sup>

 ― <a href="https://en.wikipedia.org/wiki/Isaac_Newton" target="_blank">Isaac Newton</a>